Code-Institute-Submissions/P4-Sports-Expert/README.md

 ## **Project Goals**

-As my fourth project for the [Code Institute](https://codeinstitute.net/) 5P course the goal of the project is to demostrate all of the skills I have learned in the course so far including languages such as HTML, CSS, Javascript and Python.
-Frameworks such as Django and Boostrap and version control technologies such as Git and Github.
+As my fourth project for the [Code Institute](https://codeinstitute.net/) 5P course, the goal of the project is to demonstrate all of the skills I have learned in the course so far including languages such as HTML, CSS, Javascript and Python.
+Frameworks such as Django and Bootstrap and version control technologies such as Git and Github.

 [Top of page &uarr;](#contents)